 Our favorite toaster is the Smeg 2-Slice thanks to its sleek look and perfect bagel toasting prowess.
 If a supreme bagel or stylish good looks appeal to your morning routine, the Smeg is the one for you.
 This slot toaster is the only one we've tested that creates the ideal bagel crunchy on the cut side and doughy on the back.
 This toaster is no one-trick pony and also makes near-perfect toast and frozen pastries.
 The Smeg has intuitive controls and super cool retro styling, so you get the best of all worlds with this king of the kitchen countertop.

-The obvious downside to the Smeg is its steep price tag.
-Compared to your average toaster, it is Kardashian money, which translates to a price more on par with a versatile toaster oven.
+The downside to the Smeg is its steep price tag.
+Its price is more on par with a versatile toaster oven.
 If you aren't a bagel aficionado, you can definitely find a more affordable option to create similarly stellar toast.
-However, if you are obsessed with generating the perfect warm bagel and like the retro aesthetic, the Smeg might be well worth the extra money.
+However, if you are obsessed with making perfectly warmed bagels and enjoy the retro aesthetic, the Smeg might be well worth the extra money.

 Read review: Smeg 2-Slice